angelrps/Data_Science_Snippets/ML_Supervised_Learning_Python.md

 ## 2_1_Regression
 ### 2_1_1_MAE_Mean Absolute Error
 Measures average magnitud of the errors without considering their direction (all errors in absolute value).
-It is intuitive to calculate, but you lose information related to the magnitud of th error.<br />
+It is intuitive to calculate, but you lose information related to the magnitud of the error.<br />
 Units are the same as the target variable.<br />
 Value range from 0 to infinite.
 Lower values are better.